Cosmic Thing: Tour

 In addition to the album's successful singles, the band embarked upon the extensive "Cosmic Tour" to promote the album worldwide, their first tour since Ricky Wilson's death.
-Drummer Strickland switched to guitar for the tour, with Zack Alford serving as the touring drummer.
-Sara Lee served as bassist and Pat Irwin as keyboardist and extra guitarist.
-This was also the first tour in which the group hired a backing band, meaning the group's members, especially Pierson, had more opportunity to move around on stage, and gave their songs more accuracy to the studio versions in concert.
+Drummer Strickland switched to guitar for the tour with Zack Alford serving as the touring drummer.
+Sara Lee played bass guitar and Pat Irwin was keyboardist and extra guitarist.
+This was also the first tour in which the group hired a backing band, meaning the group's members, especially Pierson, had more opportunity to move around on stage and gave their songs more accuracy to the studio versions in concert.
 Due to the band's growth in popularity at this time, the tour venues grew from theaters to large arenas and stadiums.

-The band's first comeback performance was at a benefit for PETA, and the band arranged for various organizations, including PETA, Greenpeace and Amnesty International, to advertise at each concert's venue.
+The band's first comeback performance was at a benefit for PETA and they arranged for various organizations, including PETA, Greenpeace and Amnesty International, to advertise at each concert's venue.